 Prior to joining Kronenberger Rosenfeld, Liana was an attorney with an international law firm in Washington, D.C., where she focused on complex litigation, data privacy and security, and government contracts.
 After moving back to San Francisco, she concentrated on civil litigation.

 Liana is a member of the State Bar of California, District of Columbia Bar, and Virginia State Bar (inactive).
-She was admitted to the U.S. District Courts for the Northern District of California, Eastern District of California, Eastern District of Virginia, and District of Columbia as well as the U.S. Court of Federal Claims.
+She was admitted to the U.S. District Courts for the Northern District of California, Eastern District of California, Central District of California, Eastern District of Virginia, and District of Columbia as well as the U.S. Court of Federal Claims.

 Liana obtained her J.D., with high honors, in 2011 from The George Washington University Law School, where she was an active member of the Moot Court and Mock Trial Boards and an associate with The George Washington Law Review.
 In 2010, Liana won the Manfred Lachs Space Law Moot Court competition in Pilsen, Czech Republic.
 She received her B.A., summa cum laude, from the University of California, San Diego.